cmchenr/secure-workload-aws-workspaces/README.md

 10. Ensure that the lambda execution duration is sufficient.
 If syncronizing tags, 30 seconds may be required especially for larger numbers of workspaces.
 If not syncronizing tags, execution should be under 10 second.
 11. Repeat for the other lambda function.

-Final configuration for the Lambda should look like this:

--- Insert Picture Here --

 ## Prepping a Golden Image
 There are three things that need to be done to prep a golden image for cloning with the Cisco Secure Workload agent in-place:
 * Install the Cisco Secure Workload Agent